OfficeDev/hands-on-labs/Ignite18/HOL3010-outlook-add-in-lab/Lab.md

 1. In Visual Studio Code, open the file **my-outlook-add-in-manifest.xml**.

+1. Delete all contents from the file and then put your cursor at the top of the empty file (line 1, column 1).

-1. Replace the entire contents of the file with the following XML markup, and save the file.
+1. With your cursor located at the top of the empty file in Visual Studio code, press the **[T]** button next to the following XML code block in this Lab Guide to automatically copy/paste the code into **my-outlook-add-in-manifest.xml**, and then save the file.
 Notice that the `ExtensionPoint` element defines the button on the ribbon that will open the add-in's task pane.
 In this case, the button will appear on the ribbon only for an appointment organizer.

     ```
     <?xml version="1.0" encoding="UTF-8"?>